-4.3 Infrastructure-based competition with price-cap and access regulation
+4.3.
+Infrastructure-based competition with price-cap and access regulation

-This section assumes that both the entrant and the incumbent face the same price cap and must provide access at the same conditions, respectively.
-Furthermore, I assume that the regulator sets the welfare maximizing price from the regime with the regulated monopoly.
-The first assumption mainly serves to guarantee that in equilibrium the entrant does not charge a higher price than the incumbent.
-Recent regulatory experience e.g. in the Netherlands concerning regulation of cable networks indicates that regulation might well be symmetric.
+This section assumes that both the entrant and the incumbent face the same price cap and must provide access at the same conditions, respectively.22 Furthermore, I assume that the regulator sets the welfare maximizing price from the regime with the regulated monopoly.
+The first assumption mainly serves to guarantee that in equilibrium the entrant does not charge a higher price than the incumbent.23 Recent regulatory experience e.g. in the Netherlands concerning regulation of cable networks indicates that regulation might well be symmetric.

 The second assumption allows easy comparison with the previous cases.
-Furthermore, it provides a reference case, which appears to match regulator's preoccupation with traditional incumbents.
-Figures 8 and 9 (relevant are the curves with superscript SymReg) include as a further assumption that the firms are not allowed to set prices below the regulated price.
-The constraint that firms would like to set prices below $p^{RW}$ , the price set by the regulator becomes binding for large values of the product differentiation parameter $\sigma$ .
-Recent margin-squeeze cases indicate that regulators and antitrust authorities actually prevent network providers from reducing prices.
-If one does not consider this constraint as relevant, the results from the cases without price regulation apply in the relevant range.
-If there were no further restriction, for instance, the unregulated duopoly case would apply for values of $\sigma$ to the right of the intersection of $s_C^{SymReg}$ with $s_C^{unregulated}$ .
+Furthermore, it provides a reference case, which appears to match regulator's preoccupation with traditional incumbents as well as the consequences of the concept of significant market power (SMP) regulators in the EU apply.
+Figs. 9 and 10 (relevant are the curves with superscript SymReg) include as a further assumption that the firms are not allowed to set prices below the regulated price.
+The constraint that firms would like to set prices below p^{RW} , the price set by the regulator becomes binding for large values of the product differentiation parameter σ .
+Recent margin-squeeze cases indicate that regulators and antitrust authorities actually prevent network providers from reducing prices.24 If one does not consider this constraint as relevant, the results from the cases without price regulation apply in the relevant range.
+If there were no further restriction, for instance, the unregulated duopoly case would apply for values of σ to the right of the intersection of s_C^{SymReg} with $s_C^{unregulated}$.